 Eating out of the hotel was easier as I could select what I wanted from a menu and getting a good piece of chicken with salad and fries for example, safely cooked in its own oil (not contaminated with gluten) was simple.
 I enjoyed eating the meats and salads especially.

 My acne, which has been very up and down recently, also got better as the week went on, and I didn’t have many new spots come up at all.
 The sunshine and Mediterranean diet definitely seemed to help!

 Some things I did have to plan ahead for was how I was still going to take a probiotic and all my supplements on holiday, when it wasn’t feasible for me to carry bottles of kefir (probiotic) and hundreds of tablets.
-As I take around 20 physical tablets a day, even trying to fit them in to a pill organiser would be difficult.
-So after speaking to my functional doctor, I bought the highest strength probiotic (at 100 billion) and a strong multivitamin that would replace many of the separate supplements I was taking.
+As I take around twenty physical tablets a day, even trying to fit them in to a pill organiser would be difficult.
+So after speaking to my functional medicine practitioner, I bought the highest strength probiotic I could find (at 100 billion) and a strong multivitamin that would replace many of the separate supplements I was taking.
 I was really thankful for her help in finding these as it put my mind at rest.

 After we got home on the Monday evening, I was back at work for a regular working week the next day and I actually did OK.
 I wasn’t overly tired, stressed or otherwise unwell, and despite having our UK wedding reception that weekend and then having to prepare to fly out for the honeymoon on the Monday, my health was absolutely fine.
 I’m starting to feel as if my health won’t be as much as a conscious thought as it used to be.

 How do you find travelling with a health condition?
 Feel free to share any tips or things you’ve learnt in the comments section below!

 You can click on the hyperlinks in the above post to learn more and see references to information given.